oroinc/documentation/user/back-office/marketing/web-catalogs/edit-content-tree/content-variants.rst

 Add a System Page
 -----------------

-The system page is one of the standard pre-designed pages of the OroCommerce storefront (e.g., Requests for Quotes, Open Orders).
+The system page is one of the standard pre-designed pages of the OroCommerce storefront (e.g., Homepage, Requests for Quotes, Open Orders).

 To add a system page to the menu in the OroCommerce storefront: